Menu

 Several factors can affect the pH of urine.

 Diet.
 What you consume on a daily basis can affect the results of your urine pH test.
-Examples of more acidic foods are grains, sodas, fish, sugary foods, and foods that are high in protein.
+Examples of foods that result in more acidic urine include foods high in protein like fish and beans and nuts.
+Also high carbohydrate foods like sugary foods and sodas.
 Foods with high alkaline levels include vegetables, nuts, and most fruits.

 Medical conditions.
 The existence of various medical conditions, whether known or unknown, can affect your urine pH test.
 The following conditions can cause your urine to measure at an acidic pH level:

-Similarly, a pH level higher than the normal range could indicate that you are experiencing one of the following conditions:
+Similarly, urine that is more basic than normal (high pH>8) could indicate that you are experiencing one of the following conditions:

 Why Take a Urine pH Test?